spryker/spryker-docs/docs/scos/dev/technology-partner-guides/202009.0/payment-partners/adyen/integrating-adyen-payment-methods.md

 When a customer has checked out an order in your online store he/she will be able to choose Klarna and then the customer needs to type in his/her full social security number (CPR in Denmark).
 German or Dutch customers have to type in their Birth date.
 The customer is accepted throughout a credit check, which is done by Klarna.
 When the customer is accepted, Klarna pays the full amount to your online shop and the customer has to pay the amount directly to Klarna.

-State machine example can be found in `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenKlarnaInvoice01.xml`
+State machine example can be found in: `vendor/spryker-eco/adyen/config/Zed/Oms/AdyenKlarnaInvoice01.xml`

 ## Prepayment (Bank Transfer IBAN)